 We like to repost this every year.
 Because every year many golfers need reminding that your golf game doesn’t just switch one because summer is here.
-Just like the pros, our poor excuse for a golf game still requires some work if we want to shoot 40 points, or take out the club comp.
+Just like the pros, our poor excuse for a golf game still requires some work if we want to shoot 40 points or take out the club comp.

 But ask yourself this – are you ready?

-Practice your putting
+1. Practice putting

-Clean out your golf bag
+2. Clean out your golf bag

 There is a large body of evidence suggesting that just beating lots of golf balls at the range isn’t a very effective way of practising.
 You’re better off employing a random practice routine (playing different shots with different shapes, using different clubs) instead of hitting the same shot with the same club over and over.
 Practice your golf game as if you are on the golf course.
-Hit, driver followed by a chip out of the trees, followed by a pitch on to the green.
+Hit the driver followed by a chip out of the trees, followed by a pitch onto the green.
 If you miss a shot, make sure you return to it later to make sure you get it right.

-Get fit, get flexible
+4. Get fit, get flexible

-Ever play a round of golf only to find your knackered for the rest of the day?
+Ever play a round of golf only to find you’re knackered for the rest of the day?
 Walking 18 holes not only requires a certain degree of fitness but to make sure your game doesn’t suffer due to fatigue late in your round it’s wise to be even fitter.
 But don’t just get fit and increase strength – make sure you’re flexible too.
 If you want that McIlroy-like shoulder turn perhaps you should start the stretching, yoga or pilates classes immediately.

-Get new grips
+5. Get new grips

 While not a guarantee for lower scores, the golf club grips are often overlooked.
 Ask the pro shop staff if your clubs need new grips.
 It’s often cheaper than you expect and will make sure there is no need to grip the club too tightly during your golf swing.

-Vow to keep check of your golf game this summer and set realistic expectations.
+Vow to keep a check on your golf game this summer and set realistic expectations.
 Don’t get angry if you haven’t played well if you’re simply arriving at the first tee straight from the car park.
 Don’t utter the phrase “played well but scored badly” and think twice before attempting that has very little chance of paying off.

-Get a lesson
+8. Get a lesson

 Any time is a good time to get a golf lesson but the start of spring is ideal.
 Get a professional to analyse your swing and knock out those winter cobwebs before the summer sunshine truly breaks through.
 Book in a follow-up lesson as soon as the first one is finished.
 It’ll make you practice what you’ve just learned.

-Get a pre-shot routine
+9. Get a pre-shot routine

 If you don’t have a pre-shot routine, get one.
 And drum it in until it’s a habit.
 Pick the shot, pick the club, pick a target, maybe a practice swing and pull the trigger.
 Same thing, every shot, every week.
 From the driver right down to the putter.
 And make it snappy.

-Pre-round warm-up and stretch
+10. Pre-round warm-up and stretch

-Book a golf trip
+11. Book a golf trip

 Get your mates organised and lock in a date for that golf trip away you’ve all been talking about.
 Don’t stand for anything less than a paid deposit or pre-booked flights.
 Hound them until you get total commitment and then prepare for it the same way Adam Scott prepares for majors.
 It’ll be one of the highlights of your summer.

-Spend some time on the short game
+12. Spend some time on the short game

 If there is one aspect of golf you simply can’t expect to be any good at without practising, it’s the short game.
 It’s the place where you can turn bad rounds into good rounds, and good rounds into great rounds.
 The good news is that if you practice your short game, you’re almost certain to get better at it.
-Lock in a some time around the practice green before the days get much longer.
+Lock in some time around the practice green before the days get much longer.
 Hurry.

-Go and watch a golf tournament
+14. Go and watch a golf tournament

-Lock in a regular 9-hole round before or after work
+15. Lock in a regular 9-hole round before or after work

 It doesn’t matter what golf course, just get yourself and your mates out playing 9-holes once or twice a month.
 Even if you’re game is bad you’ll remember why the game is so much fun and most clubs have reasonable rates for early morning or twilight rounds.

-Do you have the right clubs for YOU?
+16. Do you have the right clubs for YOU?

 We’re not suggesting you should go out and buy yourselves a brand new set of golf clubs for the summer – but it is worthwhile making sure that the clubs you’re using suit your swing and stature.
-Ask you local golf pro to check your clubs.
+Ask your local golf pro to check your clubs.
 You may be using the wrong shafts for example.
-A pro will tell you if you have any large distance gaps in your arsenal too.
+A pro will tell you if you have any large distance gap in your arsenal too.
 You may also need to swap that 1-iron for a more forgiving hybrid club.

-Learn the rules
+17. Learn the rules

-Most golfers I know love talking about the rules of golf, but with such a huge number of rules and decisions very few of us know them all.
+Most golfers I know love talking about the rules of golf, but with such a huge number of rules and decisions, very few of us know them all.
 Pick a few that have nagged at you over the years and make sure you know them perfectly before you hit the fairways this summer.
 It may just save you or your playing partners a few strokes.

-Join a golf club
+18. Join a golf club

-If you want to really get set for a big summer of golf then joining a golf club is a great idea.
+If you want to get set for a big summer of golf then joining a golf club is a great idea.
 You’ll get yourself an official handicap, have access to practice facilities and have plenty of competitions to test your game.
 Not to mention meeting loads of other golfers.
 Look for clubs close to home offering low (or zero) joining fees, deals for you and your friends to join, and an active golf social media presence.
 Ask if they offer social rounds for handicapping too so that you even your summer evening rounds contribute to your official handicap.